oakserver/oak/README.md

   Because of the nature of how the body is parsed, once the body is requested and returned in a particular format, it can't be requested in certain other ones, and `.request.body()` will throw if an incompatible type is requested.
-  The type `"reader"` is incompatible with all other types, bodies which are resolved as type `"form-data"` or `"undefined"` are incompatible with all other types.
-While `"json"`, `"form"`, `"raw"`, `"text"` are all compatible with each other, although if there are invalid data for that type, they may throw if coerced into that type.
+  The types `"form-data"`, `"reader"` and `"stream"` are incompatible with each other and all other types, while `"json"`, `"form"`, `"bytes"`, `"text"` are all compatible with each other.
+Although, if there are invalid data for that type, they may throw if coerced into that type.

-  In particular the `contentTypes.raw` can be used to override default types that are supported that you would want the middleware to handle itself.
+  In particular the `contentTypes.bytes` can be used to override default types that are supported that you would want the middleware to handle itself.
 For example if you wanted the middleware to parse all text media types itself, you would do something like this: